FairwindsOps/insights-docs/docs/technical-details/reports/right-sizer.md

 As of Insights Agent version `4.0`, Right-sizer now refers to multiple capabilities:

 * A controller that manages VPA objects for automated right-sizing, and
-* A controller that detects and modifies contains that have been OOM-killed
+* A controller that detects, and optionally fixes, containers that have been OOM-killed

 These are currently separate binaries and container images: